kniEngine/kni/README.md

 ﻿# Kni

-Kni is a simple and powerful .NET framework for creating games for desktop PCs, and mobile devices using the C# programming language.
+Kni is a simple and powerful .NET framework for creating games for desktop PCs, and mobile devices, Virual Reality headsets and the Web, using [dotnet](https://dotnet.microsoft.com/) framework & the C# programming language.

 It is an open-source re-implementation of the discontinued [Microsoft's XNA Framework](https://msdn.microsoft.com/en-us/library/bb200104.aspx).
 Kni is a derivative of [MonoGame & XNA Touch](https://github.com/MonoGame/MonoGame).